How to Qualify for Certification

 - Alaska requires a Social Security number (SSN) in order to process educator certification paperwork.
 ETS does not require your SSN for its own purposes, but will submit it to Alaska with your test results.
 Failure to provide your SSN will delay processing of your certification application.

 Who Must Take the Tests?

 Teacher candidates or those wishing to become certified may be required to take the Praxis® tests.

 Prior to entering an educator preparation program at your college or university, you may be required to take the Core tests to demonstrate your qualifications.

 In Alaska, you may take the Core tests to satisfy the basic competency exam requirement for Initial Teacher certification.
 Approved Praxis® Subject Assessments meet the content area exam requirement for Professional Teacher certification.

-In Alaska, you may also add endorsements to your teaching certificate in five areas based on the successful completion of the appropriate Praxis Subject Assessments.
+In Alaska, you may also add endorsements to your teaching certificate in five areas.
+To add an endorsement, you must have 2 years of teaching experience in the desired content area as well as successfully complete the appropriate Praxis Subject Assessments.

 - About the Praxis Tests